AIDocPrivy

 Is the connection encrypted?
 HTTPS ensures your document is encrypted during upload.
 Most reputable services use HTTPS, but verify before uploading sensitive content.

 DocPrivy processes documents in memory and deletes them immediately after extraction.
 No account is required, no document history is maintained, and all connections use HTTPS encryption.
+For users with privacy concerns about their documents, this architecture provides meaningful protection compared to services that retain uploaded files.

 Try Free OCR Online